biopython/biopython.github.io/wiki/Continuous_integration.md

 simple entry in github, a small cgi script and configuring buildbot to accept github's source.

-The only problem is that Buildbot has no native support for github (at least to be informed of changes -- buildbot can download github code), so the solution is the aforementioned cgi script.
+The only problem is that Buildbot has no native support for GitHub (at least to be informed of changes -- buildbot can download GitHub code), so the solution is the aforementioned cgi script.
 For reference the correct source in buildbot is the generic PBChangeSource (see below)